ConductionNL/skeleton-app/docs/components.md

 ```

 // form created -> show result
-// ass queryclient to the table -> show the result
+// add queryclient to the table -> show the result